John Dory is nothing if not a miracle of evolutionary adaptation.

 This will make the fish easier to handle without impaling yourself, and is best done with a sturdy pair of kitchen shears.
 Once that's done you can use the shears to snip open the abdominal cavity and remove the guts, or simply shear off the head together with the gut cavity, which is situated immediately below and behind the head.

-Next, lay it on its side and use a very sharp knife to separate the flank from the ribs and spine.
+Next, lay the fish on its side and use a very sharp knife to separate the flank from the ribs and spine.
 Then flip over and repeat.
 Each flank can be divided into three fillets by slicing carefully along its natural seams.
 You can leave the skin on, and the head and bones are superb for making fish stock.

 There is a misconception out there that John Dory and tilapia are the same fish, but this is completely inaccurate.
 Apart from both being white fish, the two have little else in common.